| Wayne's

 plays bass guitar on this last track.
 (Well, it's a guitar, isn't

-aside from the three listed above (#10-12); it's just that those are the only
+aside from the three listed above (#10-12), "London" being an especially good candidate.
+But those are the only

 I've managed to piece together